-On occasion, we may not be able to provide a hard-copy of your data.
-We will give you the opportunity to view, in person, the data that we hold on you at a time that suits you.
+On occasion, the MAT may not be able to provide a hard-copy of your data.
+It will in this instance give you the opportunity to view, in person, the data that it holds on you at a time that suits you.